 How to Structure your Sponsored Products Campaigns

 If we are talking about size variations (selling a pair of socks in different sizes but the same price), I would start with one PGN or EPBA set holding ALL KWs and ALL variations.
-After a while, simply pause the variations with the lowest CTR.
+After a while (30 to 60 days), simply pause the variations with the lowest CTR.

-Let’s now talk about variations that have a similar price point and profit margin, share some similar keywords BUT would also have their own distinct keywords.
+Let’s now talk about variations that share some similar keywords BUT would also have their own distinct keywords.

 As an example let’s say we sell spatulas with 3 different materials (wood, bamboo, silicon).